droidlabour/aws-git-integration/README.md

     **OauthKey/OuathSecret:** Used only with the zip download method described earlier.
 This is an OAuth2 key and secret provided by Bitbucket.

+    **LambdaArtifactS3Bucket:** S3 Bucket Name where Lambda Code is stored, must be in the same region where the stack is deployed.
+Keep the default if your're deploying  it in us-east-1.

     At least one parameter for your chosen method and provider must be set.
     The process for setting up webhook secrets and API tokens differs between vendors and product versions.
 Consult your Git provider's documentation for details.